Hope Darst

-Hope Darst is an American Christian musician and songwriter.
+Hope Darst (born December 3, 1980) is an American Christian musician and songwriter.
 Darst made her debut in 2020 with the release of her debut studio album, Peace Be Still (2020), containing the singles "Peace Be Still" and "Promise Keeper", which debuted at number 23 on the Top Christian Albums Chart in the United States.
 "Peace Be Still" was her breakout hit single and it peaked at number six on Billboard's Hot Christian Songs chart.
 In 2021, Darst received three nominations at the 52nd GMA Dove Awards, being nominated for New Artist of the Year, Inspirational Recorded Song of the Year for "Promise Keeper", and Worship Recorded Song of the Year for "Peace Be Still".

 Career

 On February 7, 2020, Darst released her debut single "Peace Be Still", with Fair Trade Services announcing that they signed a record deal with her and had added her to their roster.
 "Peace Be Still" became her breakout single, debuting at number six on Billboard's Hot Christian Songs chart.
 Darst released her debut studio album, Peace Be Still, on August 21, 2020.
 Peace Be Still debuted at number 23 on the Top Christian Albums Chart.
 On December 26, 2020, Darst released her second single, "Promise Keeper", to Christian radio in the United States.
 "Promise Keeper" reached number 26 on the Hot Christian Songs chart.

 She received three nominations at the 2021 GMA Dove Awards in the categories of New Artist of the Year, Worship Recorded Song of the Year for "Peace Be Still", and Inspirational Recorded Song of the Year for "Promise Keeper".